 Separate Property in Utah Divorce: What Stays Separate and What Doesn’t Dustin March 18, 2026

-Note: This article is for educational purposes and is not legal advice.
-Whether property remains separate in a Utah divorce depends on the source of the asset, the financial records, the conduct of the spouses during the marriage, and the court’s findings.
-Before assuming an asset will stay separate or agreeing to a settlement, it is wise to get Utah-specific legal advice.
+This article is for educational purposes only and is not legal advice.
+Whether property remains separate in a Utah divorce depends on the source of the asset, financial records, spouse conduct during the marriage, and court findings.
+Speak with a Utah family law attorney before assuming an asset will stay separate or agreeing to a settlement.

-Separate Property in Utah Divorce What Stays Separate and What Doesnt
+Separate Property in Utah Divorce: What Stays Separate and What Does Not

 As a starting point, property owned before marriage is often treated as separate property.
 Property received individually by gift or inheritance during marriage is also often treated as separate property.
-By contrast, property acquired during the marriage is usually presumed to be marital property.
-That sounds simple in theory, but many real cases become more complicated because the property changed form, was mixed with marital funds, was put into joint title, or increased in value because of marital effort.
+Property acquired during the marriage is usually presumed to be marital property.
+But many real cases become more complicated because the property changed form, was mixed with marital funds, was put into joint title, or increased in value because of marital effort.

 An asset that began as separate property can become partly or fully disputed if it is mixed with marital property or treated as shared.